 Related >> How Far In Advance Should You Buy Turkey?

 How Long Does Ground Turkey Last in the Freezer?

 Ground turkey lasts the longest when placed in the freezer.
-As long as it is stored properly in an airtight container before freezing and is frozen before the best buy date (or within a day of purchase) you can expect your ground turkey to last for up to a year.
+As long as it is stored properly in an airtight container before freezing and is frozen before the best buy date (or within a day of purchase) you can expect your ground turkey to last for up to four months.